|Title:||Graceful cooperation between external and Python package managers|

 A standard unpatched CPython, without any special configuration of or patches to sysconfig and without a marker file.
 This PEP does not change its behavior.

-Such a CPython should (regardless of this PEP) not be installed in a way that that overlaps any distro-installed Python on the same system.
+Such a CPython should (regardless of this PEP) not be installed in a way that overlaps any distro-installed Python on the same system.
 For instance, on an OS that ships Python in /usr/bin, you should not install a custom CPython built with ./configure --prefix=/usr, or it will overwrite some files from the distro and the distro will eventually overwrite some files from your installation.
 Instead, your installation should be in a separate directory (perhaps /usr/local, /opt, or your home directory).

 Therefore, we can assume that such a CPython has its own stdlib directory and its own sysconfig schemes that do not overlap any distro-installed Python.
 So any OS-installed packages are not visible or relevant here.